-In behavioral economics, there is a well known bias that humans exhibit when making decisions, called time inconsistency .
-It states, that we value our current selves more than we value our future selves when making a decision.
-We choose the pleasure of the donut because there is an immediate benefit for us.
-And, we let our future selves deal with the consequences of weight gain.
-The short term loss is the monetary cost of the donut, which is negligible for most people.
+In behavioural economics, there is a well-known bias that humans exhibit when making decisions, called time inconsistency .
+It states that when making a decision, we value our current selves more than we value our future selves.
+We choose the pleasure of the donut because there is an immediate benefit for us, and we let our future selves deal with the cost of weight gain.
+The short-term loss is the monetary cost of the donut, which is negligible for most people.

-A great example of this was an experiment conducted in 1999, on film choice .
-Researchers gave participants the choice of several films to rent, the subjects had to pick one to watch immediately, another to watch in 2 days, and another to watch after 4 days.
-People overwhelming choose ‘low brow’ films to watch immediately such as Mrs. Doubtfire, and ‘high brow’ films to watch later like Schindler’s List.
-This showed that the subjects preferred the immediate thrill of the low brow movies, and did not want to have to dissect the meaning of more complex films.
-However, when planning for the future they choose the high brow movies because they knew that overall they were the better choice.
+A great example of this was in an experiment conducted in 1999 concerning film choice .
+Researchers gave participants the choice of several films to rent, the subjects had to pick one to watch immediately, another to watch in two days, and another to watch after four days.
+People overwhelming choose ‘low-brow’ films to watch immediately such as Mrs. Doubtfire, and ‘high-brow’ films to watch later like Schindler’s List.
+This showed that the subjects preferred the immediate thrill of low-brow movies, and did not want to have to dissect the meaning of more complex films.
+However, when planning for the future they choose the high-brow movies, because overall they knew they were the better choice.

-It makes sense that we have evolved to make decisions based on short term effects.
-Since, during our time as hunter-gatherers, we needed to make immediate gains such as acquiring calories.
+It makes sense that we have evolved to make decisions based on the short-term effects, since during our time as hunter-gatherers we needed to make immediate gains such as acquiring calories.
 The childhood and adulthood mortality rates are much higher in hunter-gatherers societies than in the modern world.
-Tribal warfare, hunting injuries and infectious diseases, made the future uncertain.
-Those who prioritised the short term were more likely to survive and pass on their genes.
+Tribal warfare, hunting injuries, and infectious diseases, made the future uncertain.
+Those who prioritised the short-term were more likely to survive and pass on their genes.

 Ideally, you should have to cook or prepare all the food in your home.
 By doing this, you will have increased the effort required to eat, and this will pretty much eliminate any snacking.
 For example, you can have oats, instead of oatcakes.
 An oatcake you can easily pick up and snack on, whereas you would have to cook the oatmeal.
 Also, you could stock your home and work environment with low-calorie snack foods such as fresh fruit or salad vegetables, like carrot sticks.

-The second weight loss strategy you can use is: reduce the number of food decisions you need to make.
-We need to make a decision everytime we encounter a food cue.
+The second weight loss strategy you can use is to reduce the number of food decisions you need to make.
+We need to make a decision every time we encounter a food cue.
 Food cues can be internal such as hunger, or external such as food advertising.
 We can easily reduce external food cues, whereas internal food cues are more complex.

 Firstly, limit your exposure to food cues such as reducing the amount of visible food in your home and workplace.
 Also, reduce your exposure to food cues on TV such as adverts and cooking shows.
 One experiment showed children exposed to food advertising increased snacking by 45%, and adults also increased their food intake .